Ajinkya1718/Ajinkya1718/README.md

 I believe in continuous learning and setting clear milestones.
 Here's what drives me:

 **Short-Term Goals:**
-- Expand my proficiency in **AI** and **data-driven solutions**.
+- Expand my proficiency in **Python** and **AI**.
 - Contribute to **open-source projects** and build collaborative coding experiences.

 **Long-Term Goals:**
+- Improve my Coding Skills and make more collaborative projects
 - Develop scalable, efficient, and innovative solutions that leave a lasting impact.
-- Explore the integration of **Blockchain** with databases to revolutionize data security and transparency.
-- Become a trusted expert in **AI-powered systems** and **cutting-edge technologies**.

 ---